antoncoding/auto-redeem/README.md

 **Always create a fresh, one-time wallet to run this bot.
 Never use your main wallet's private key.**

-**How to do this safely:**
+**Setup:**
-1. Generate a new wallet at [vanity-eth.tk](https://vanity-eth.tk/) or using any wallet generator
+1. Generate a new wallet (bot wallet)
-2. Transfer to this bot wallet:
+2. Send ETH to bot wallet for gas fees
-   - The vault shares or positions you want to rescue
+3. **For Morpho Markets**: Authorize bot at https://www.monarchlend.xyz/tools
-   - A small amount of native token (ETH) for gas fees
+4. **For ERC4626 Vaults**: Transfer shares to bot OR approve bot (delegate mode)
-3. When running the bot, set your main wallet as the `OWNER` - this is where rescued assets will be sent
+5. Set your main wallet as `OWNER` - rescued assets go here

-This way, even if something goes wrong, only the bot wallet is at risk, not your main funds.
+This way, only the bot wallet is at risk, not your main funds.

 ## Quick Start